Table of Contents

-One hurdle most online teachers with Cambly Kids face (and offline teachers as well) is keeping students focused.
+One hurdle most teachers in online teaching jobs face (and offline teachers as well) is keeping students focused.
 It can be difficult for students to grasp how important education is and keeping them motivated while learning for long stretches can sometimes feel like an impossible task.

 This is where the Galatea effect comes in.
 Don’t worry, Galatea is more than just a fancy-sounding Greek word that people use to sound intelligent; it can transform the way your Cambly students learn.
 Along with its sister theory, the Pygmalion effect (another fancy-sounding word!) it can be used to encourage them to pay attention during lessons, making your job as a teacher a whole lot easier.